octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 Ethereum was a revolution, a new generation of blockchain, thanks to its **EVM** ([Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/)), a [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness) system able to solve any computation problem using its new low-level scripting language called "[_EVM Code_](https://ethereum.org/en/whitepaper/#code-execution)".
 Ethreum also provided a high-level language called "[_Solidity_](https://soliditylang.org/)".

 The first DAO on Ethereum, simply called "[_The DAO_](https://en.wikipedia.org/wiki/The_DAO_(organization))" was created, and more than 150 million US Dollars in Ethers were raised in June 2016.
 However, an error in a *smart contract* (a program that was written in the Solidity language) [permitted a hacker to steal 50 million](https://www.nytimes.com/2016/06/18/business/dealbook/hacker-may-have-removed-more-than-50-million-from-experimental-cybercurrency-project.html).
 To recover the stolen funds, it was decided to modify the history of transactions.
-This decision was not approved by the entire community and it created a split of the history ("*hard fork*") into two different blockchains: _Ethereum_ and _Ethereum Classic_.
+This decision was not approved by the entire community and it created a split of the history (this is called a "*hard fork*", we will explain this concept later on) into two different blockchains: _Ethereum_ and _Ethereum Classic_.
 The various technologies protect the history of a blockchain.
 It should be immutable (find more about this in the next chapter [here](/blockchain-basics/main-properties#chained-data-structure)).
 Hence, the disapproval of a part of the community. *Ethereum Classic* users chose to respect this immutability and so **kept the theft** in their blockchain history.

 Today, Bitcoin and Ethereum remain the two main protocols with the most adoption, but many exciting alternatives have been created, notably Tezos in 2018.